enshiromashiro/stagbeetle/README.md

 You see battle animations from Mother2 (a.k.a.
 Earthbound).

-> Mr. Saturn "I no hand you my stag beetle..."
+> "I no hand you my stag beetle..."
-> -- at the hole of Saturn Valley, MOTHER2
+> -- Mr. Saturn said at the hole of Saturn Valley, MOTHER2

 ## Installation